 Waste hauling vehicles will unload at the working face and the landfill compactor will spread and compact the waste.
 The waste will be placed and compacted in layers of approximately 0.6 metres.
 The waste will receive a minimum of five passes with a landfill compactor in order to achieve maximum density.
 Completed lifts will have a minimum height of 3 metres, with a minimum 2 percent grade.
 Daily cover consisting of tarps, steel plates, native soil, suitable imported material, or ground asphalt shingles (or wood chips when available) blended with soil, will be placed at the end of each working day.
-Steel plates will be employed at the site as a form of alternative daily cover starting in the early 2018.
+Steel plates have been employed at the Site as a form of alternative daily cover since early 2018.

-11.7.1 Daily Cover Soil
+11.6.1 Daily Cover Soil